Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • Classic Car Insurance

-Medical Payments is another coverage that is included in a basic Colorado policy but can be rejected in writing or in the form in which the policy was purchased (e.g. internet or phone).
+Medical Payments are another coverage included in a basic Colorado policy.
+Still, they can be rejected in writing or in the form where the policy was purchased (e.g., internet or phone).
+Despite the increasing popularity of pay-by-the-mile auto insurance plans offered by companies like Metromile, they are currently unavailable in Colorado.

 Other Usage-Based Insurance programs (UBI) are active and available to drivers in Colorado.
-Programs like SmartRide from Nationwide, or Drive Safe & Save from State Farm, or Drivewise from Allstate offer discounts to drivers based on their driving proficiency.
+Programs like SmartRide from Nationwide, Drive Safe & Save from State Farm, or Drivewise from Allstate offer discounts to drivers based on their driving proficiency.

 The only way to find out is to consult the data.
 Take a look.